dotnet/samples/.github/ISSUE_TEMPLATE/sample-update-request.md

 [Describe the outdated practice and what would be preferred for modern code]

-[What article (in dotnet/docs or dotnet/dotnet-api-docs) uses this sample?]

 <!-- Do not modify anything below this line -->

 ---